lcrespom/nash/README.md

 - Configurable color palette.
 Colors can be configured by name (e.g. red, gren, etc.) or by RGB hex as in CSS (e.g. #a6e22e).
 - Configuration and extensions are implemented as plain JavaScript code, centered around the `~/.nash/nashrc.js` file, which is loaded during startup.
-For example, color settings can be configured via JSON.
+For instance, color settings can be configured via JSON.
+Example configuration and extensions are provided in the `~/.nash` directory.
-- Extensible plugin system, with powerful default implementations.
+- Extensible plugin system with powerful default implementations.

 ## Installation